-Here at Thai Healing Massage Academy we have been producing Thai Massage video training courses for many years.
+Here at Thai Healing Massage Academy, we have been producing Thai Massage online training courses for many years.
 Our first studio was a very simple setup since there was no money for fancy equipment and facilities.

-We were working in conditions which any professional video studio would call “primitive”.
-Still we managed to produce many excellent courses.
+We were working in conditions that any professional video studio would call “primitive”.
+Still, we managed to produce many excellent courses.
 Later many of those early courses were improved through the magic of video editing software.